gwastro/pycbc/docs/workflow/pycbc_make_coinc_search_workflow.rst

 A common mode of data re-use is to extend the GPS end time of a previous workflow to generate a new result page that e.g. extends the analysis by a few days.
 This assumes that:

 * The previous workflow completed successfully.

 * There are no changes to the workflow configuration file, other than incrementing the end time of the workflow.

-In this case, first re-run ``pycbc_make_coinc_search_workflow`` to build the new workflow, and then create a cache file in the following way:
+In this case, first re-run ``pycbc_make_coinc_search_workflow`` to build the new workflow.
+The normal file retention level will copy a lot of reused data from the previous workflow directory into the new workflow directory.
+If you do not want to do this, use a ``--config-override`` to change the value of ``workflow:file-retention-level`` as described on the page :ref:`workflowconfigparsermod`.

+Then create a cache file in the following way:

 1. Locate the PyCBC result page for the workflow that you wish to extend.